rnb3ds/docs-site/docs/en/httpc/api-reference/middleware.md

 func RecoveryMiddleware() MiddlewareFunc
 ```

 Panic recovery middleware.
-Catches panics in the handler chain and converts them to errors with stack trace information.
+Catches panics in the processing chain and converts them to errors with stack traces.

 ```go
 client, _ := httpc.New(&httpc.Config{